 Salary,

 fees and Pension Total

 allowances contributions Authority

 £'000 £'000 £'000

 WMCA Staff

 Chief Executive 191 28 219

 Clerk to the WMCA and Monitoring Officer 92 13 105

 Director of Housing and Regeneration 112 16 128

-Director of Finance 2 91 13 104
+Director of Finance 91 13 104

-Director of Investment and Commercial Activities 3 - - -
+Director of Investment and Commercial Activities 1- - -

 Director of Public Service Reform 120 17 137

 Director of Productivity and Skills 118 17 135

-Director of Strategic Communications and Public Affairs 1 50 7 57
+Director of Strategic Communications and Public Affairs 50 7 57

 Director of Strategy 113 17 130

-Interim Finance Director 2 22 3 25
+Interim Finance Director 22 3 25

 Managing Director, Transport for West Midlands 125 18 143

 Mayoral Team

-Mayor 79 - 79
+Mayor 79 2 79

 Deputy Mayor 4 - - -

 Chief of Staff 82 12 94

-1 The post was newly appointed during the year, therefore the pay does not reflect a full year's salary.
+&lt;sup>1 The post was newly appointed during the year, therefore the pay does not reflect a full year's salary.

-2 Director of Finance resigned in December and an Interim Finance Director was appointed on a temporary basis until a new Director of Finance is appointed.
+&lt;sup>2 Director of Finance resigned in December and an Interim Finance Director was appointed on a temporary basis until the appointment of a new Finance Director in June 2019.
 Therefore the pay does not reflect a full year's salary.

-3 This is a new post and the Director of Investment and Commercial Activities was appointed in April 2019.
+&lt;sup>3 This is a new post and the Director of Investment and Commercial Activities was appointed in April 2019.

-4Deputy Mayor did not receive any remuneration from the Authority and no amount was re-charged from other District Authorities for his service during the period.
+&lt;sup>4 Deputy Mayor did not receive any remuneration from the Authority and no amount was re-charged from other District Authorities for his service during the period.